investblog/spintax-domain-manager/README.md

 ## Changelog

+### 1.0.16
+- Synced the plugin header and internal version constant to ensure assets receive the latest cache-busting value.
+- Documented the release details for easier tracking of plugin updates.

 ### 1.0.14
 - Added NS-based Yandex verification with automatic Cloudflare NS record creation.
 - Success message now links to Yandex Webmaster for manual confirmation.